irmen/Pyro5/docs/source/intro.rst

 About Pyro: feature overview
 ============================

-Pyro is a library that enables you to build applications in which objects can talk to each other over the network, with minimal programming effort.
+Pyro enables you to build applications in which objects can talk to each other over the network, with minimal programming effort.
-You can just use normal Python method calls, with almost every possible parameter and return value type, and Pyro takes care of locating the right object on the right computer to execute the method.
-It is designed to be very easy to use, and to generally stay out of your way.
+You can just use normal Python method calls, and Pyro takes care of locating the right object on the right computer to execute the method.
+It is designed to be very easy to use, and to stay out of your way.
 But it also provides a set of powerful features that enables you to build distributed applications rapidly and effortlessly.
 Pyro is a pure Python library and runs on many different platforms and Python versions.